anderson-joyle/DAXDUTIL/Exams/AX7/MB6_893-Financials.md

 # 	MB6-893 - Microsoft Dynamics AX Financials

-This document is meant to help any AX developer to prepare himself to take [MB6-892] (https://www.microsoft.com/en-us/learning/exam-mb6-892.aspx).
+This document is meant to help any AX professional to prepare himself to take [MB6-893] (https://www.microsoft.com/en-us/learning/exam-mb6-893.aspx).
 Feel free to contribute in any matter to improve this document.

 ##Set up and configure the Finance modules (15–20%)